Runt (2024 film): Production

 The film, a comedy drama directed by Australian director John Sheedy, is based on Craig Silvey's 2022 novel of the same name.

 The film was shot in York, Western Australia.

 Release and reception

 Runt premiered at the Melbourne International Film Festival on 11 August 2024, and was released in Australian cinemas on 19 September 2024.

-Runt was the third-highest grossing film of 2024.
+Runt was the third-highest grossing Australian film in Australia in 2024.